Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-The principle of our measurements is shown in Fig.~\ref{fig1-sample}d.
+Fig.~\ref{fig1-sample}d shows our experimental principle.
 It was first demonstrated in GaAs in the integer \QH regime~\cite{Jezouin2013a}, and later applied to the fractional \QH effect~\cite{Banerjee2017,Banerjee2018}.
 Recent experiments~\cite{Srivastav2019,Srivastav2021,Srivastav2022} have extended it to graphene.
 A 2-dimensional electron gas (here in graphene) is divided in two regions electrically connected by a floating metallic island, highlighted in red in Fig.~\ref{fig1-sample}b.
-A perpendicular magnetic field $B$ is applied to reach the \QH regime, with equal filling factor $\nu$ in the two regions.
-The dc electrical current $\Idc$ is applied to one of the cold electrodes (in blue in Fig.~\ref{fig1-sample}d), and flows downstream via the edge channels (red lines in Fig.~\ref{fig1-sample}d) to the metallic island.
-The latter evenly splits the current between the outgoing edge channels in the two regions, resulting in a net Joule power directly dissipated into the island $\Jin=\Idc^2/(4\nu G_0)$~\cite{Jezouin2013a,Srivastav2019,SM}.
-This gives rise to an increase in the electron temperature $\Tc$ of the metallic island, while all other electrodes remain at base electron temperature $T_0$.
-The input heat flow $\Jin$ is evacuated from the island through the outgoing edge channels on both sides of the island, each side carrying half of the outgoing heat flow, $\Jq/2$.
+A perpendicular magnetic field $B$ allows reaching the \QH regime, with equal $\nu$ in both regions.
+The dc electrical current $\Idc$ is applied to one of the cold electrodes (in blue in Fig.~\ref{fig1-sample}d), and flows downstream via the ECs (red lines in Fig.~\ref{fig1-sample}d) to the island.
+The latter evenly splits the current between the outgoing ECs in the two regions, resulting in a net Joule power directly dissipated into the island $\Jin=\Idc^2/(4\nu G_0)$~\cite{Jezouin2013a,Srivastav2019,SM}.
+This induces an increase in the electron temperature $\Tc$ of the island, while all other electrodes remain at base electron temperature $T_0$.
+The input heat flow $\Jin$ is evacuated from the island through the outgoing ECs on both sides of the island, each side carrying half of the outgoing heat flow, $\Jq/2$.
 Each ballistic channel carries a quantum-limited heat flow $\Jqe=0.5\kappa_0(\Tc^2-T_0^2)$~\cite{Pendry1983,Rego1999,Jezouin2013a}, with $\kappa_0=\kappazero$ ($\kB$ is Boltzmann's constant).
-Neglecting other contributions (notably the coupling to phonons in the island, see below), the heat balance simply reads $\Jq=\Jin$, hence
+Neglecting other contributions (\textit{e.g.} coupling to phonons, see below), the heat balance simply reads $\Jq=\Jin$, hence

 where $N$ is the number of ballistic heat-carrying channels flowing out of each side of the island (the total number thus being $2N$).
-For integer \QH states, $N$ is equal to the filling factor $\nu$.
+For integer \QH states, $N$ equals the filling factor $\nu$.
 For hole-conjugate fractional \QH states, $N$ reflects the heat equilibration along the edge, as detailed above. $N$ can be directly extracted by measuring the temperature $\Tc$ and comparing it to the input heat flow according to Eq.~\ref{eq:heatbalance}.